vikingnope/code-sprint/browser-extension/README.md

 ### Manual Testing

-The extension provides several ways to test notifications:
+The extension provides a way to test notifications:

-1. **Sample Alerts**: Sends pre-defined alert types (budget exceeded, unusual spending, category spikes)
-2. **Transaction Simulation**: Creates realistic transactions (€150-€349) with proper alert triggering
+1. **Transaction Simulation**: Creates realistic transactions (€150-€349) with proper alert triggering
-3. **Simple Test**: Direct notification test that bypasses all logic for debugging
-4. **Automatic Monitoring**: Detects changes in the dashboard automatically
+2. **Automatic Monitoring**: Detects changes in the dashboard automatically

 ### Notification Types